Dale Earnhardt Jr.: 2004–2006

 During the race at New Hampshire, he experienced the second engine failure of his 2006 season, ultimately leading to a 43rd-place finish.
 Following New Hampshire was the race at Pocono, where he was running in the middle of the pack when he crashed in turn 2.
-These two events catapulted him to 11th in the points standing, out of the Chase for the Cup.
-At Indianapolis Motor Speedway, Earnhardt and his crew made a critical decision to stay out on the final pit stop to get a much needed Top 10 finish to move him up to 10th in the points.
-He made the 2006 Chase for the NEXTEL Cup after finishing 17th in the Chevy Rock and Roll 400 at Richmond International Raceway on September 9, 2006.
-He came close to winning at Talladega, and was leading on the last lap when Brian Vickers made contact with Earnhardt's future teammate Jimmie Johnson, sending Johnson into Earnhardt and spinning both of them out.
-His points position going into the Chase was 6th.
-He finished the season 5th in the point standings, 147 points behind leader Jimmie Johnson.
+These two events catapulted him to 11th place in the points standings, out of the Chase for the Cup.
+At Indianapolis Motor Speedway, Earnhardt and his crew made a critical decision to stay out on the final pit stop to get a much-needed top-ten finish to move him up to 10th in the points.
+He made the 2006 Chase for the NEXTEL Cup after finishing seventeenth in the Chevy Rock and Roll 400 at Richmond International Raceway on September 9, 2006.
+He came close to winning at Talladega and was leading on the last lap when Brian Vickers made contact with Earnhardt's future teammate Jimmie Johnson, sending Johnson into Earnhardt and spinning both of them out.
+His points position going into the Chase was sixth.
+He finished the season fifth in the point standings, 147 points behind leader Jimmie Johnson.